-Similarly, if the prior art merely discloses compounds as intermediates in the production of a final product, one of ordinary skill in the art would not have been motivated to stop the reference synthesis and investigate the intermediate compounds with an expectation of arriving at claimed compounds which have different uses.
+Similarly, if the prior art merely discloses compounds as intermediates in the production of a final product, one of ordinary skill in the art would not >ordinarily< stop the reference synthesis and investigate the intermediate compounds with an expectation of arriving at claimed compounds which have different uses.
 In re Lalu, 747 F.2d 703, 223 USPQ 1257 (Fed.
 Cir.
 1984).

-PRIMA FACIE CASE REBUTTABLE BY EVIDENCE OF SUPERIOR OR UNEXPECTED RESULTS
+VII. <PRIMA FACIE CASE REBUTTABLE BY EVIDENCE OF SUPERIOR OR UNEXPECTED RESULTS